AlanAnsell/peft/README.md

 For details on using PEFT please refer to the [HuggingFace documentation](https://huggingface.co/docs/peft/quicktour) or the 🤗 [PEFT repository](https://github.com/huggingface/peft/).

-## Citing
+### Citing
-If you are using our SFT implemantation, please use the following snippet to cite our work:
+If you use our SFT implementation, please use the following snippet to cite our work:
 ```bibtex
 @misc{ansell2024scaling,
       title={Scaling Sparse Fine-Tuning to Large Language Models},